Yanga07/E-COMMERCE-PRODUCT-ANALYSIS/README.md

 ### Data sources

-e-commerce counterfeit product data: The primary dataset used for this analysis is "counterfeit_transactions.csv" file containing detailed information about sales performance, shipping origins, and warranty distribution.
+e-commerce counterfeit product data: The primary dataset used for this analysis is "counterfeit_products.csv" file containing detailed information about sales performance, shipping origins, and warranty distribution.

 ### Tools and Technologies